dhruvkhattar/Wikipedia-Search-Engine/README.md

 # Wikipedia-Search-Engine
 This repository consists of a search engine over the 59GB Wikipedia dump.
 The code consists of indexer.py and search.py.
+Both simple and multi field queries have been implemented.
 The search returns a ranked list of articles in real time.
-Simple and multi field query are search on Wikipedia Corpus is implemented.

 ## Indexing:
 + Parsing: SAX Parser is used to parse the XML corpus.